2 Introduction to Machine Learning

 xlab = "Number of clusters K",

-ylab = "Total within-clusters sum of squares",
+ylab = "Total within-cluster sum of squares",

 col = c("black", "red", rep("black", 8)))